Cisco Webex Contact Centre Has No Native Payment Capture

 Frequently Asked Questions

-DTMF tones are stripped from the audio stream before they reach your recording infrastructure.
-Whether you use Webex Recording, Verint, NICE, Calabrio, or another platform, recordings capture the full call minus any card data.
+The card is captured in the secure Twilio Pay call, not within your Cisco audio stream, so the digits never reach your recording infrastructure.
+Whether you use Webex Recording, Verint, NICE, Calabrio, or another platform, recordings contain no cardholder data.
 No pause-and-resume configuration is needed.

 What does it cost?

-$0.20 per transaction.
+$0.20 per successful transaction for voice.
 No setup fees, no per-seat fees, no monthly minimums.
-No long-term contract required.
+Payment links are currently free.

 Related Reading

-Twilio Pay Connectors — how Shuttle integrates with Twilio's payment infrastructure
+Twilio Pay Connectors, how Shuttle works with Twilio's payment infrastructure

 Get Started